8lad/homeWork/README.md

 # homeWork
-# started pack for homework
+# starter pack for homework